joelsalzman/joelsalzman.github.io/index.md

             <span>
               <a href="https://www.seasketch.org/">SeaSketch</a> is a GIS application developed by
                 <a href="https://www.nceas.ucsb.edu/">NCEAS</a> for conservation-focused marine spatial planning.
-                My job consists of wrangling data with our partners across the world, writing tools for individual projects, and assisting with the development of SeaSketch 2.0.
+                My job consists of wrangling data with our partners across the world, writing analysis tools for individual projects,
+                  and assisting with the development of SeaSketch 2.0.
             </span>

           <h2>Apex Clean Energy</h2>